 The first section here has sources that reveal the rapid undermining of democracy towards an authoritarian breakthrough.
 They use categories to make the vast destruction graspable, charts to make it visible, and trackers to show the depth.

-The second section introduces the research, strategy, and practice of resistance movements.
+The second section (below) introduces the research, strategy, and practice of resistance movements.

-Authoritarian Playbook 2025: How an authoritarian president will dismantle our democracy and what we can do to protect it. – January 2024
+Authoritarian Playbook 2025: How an authoritarian president will dismantle our democracy and what we can do to protect it.
+Plus 10 recommendations for building the democracy of tomorrow. – January 2024

 Bright Line Watch: Monitoring democratic practices, resilience, and threats.